gt-crnch-rg/vortex_tutorials/Vortex Remote Tutorial Instructions.md

 We suggest that you use the Open OnDemand terminal interface hosted by the CRNCH Rogues Gallery if you are not able to download and use the local VM Image.

+### Selecting a username
+Please use the [spreadsheet here](https://bit.ly/3LB5HRA) to reserve a username to use for the duration of the tutorial.
+The organizers will share a password with you for your particular username.

 ### OOD Terminal Login

 1) Log into [rg-ood.crnch.gatech.edu](https://rg-ood.crnch.gatech.edu) with your GT username and password.
 For a tutorial, this will be provided to you along with a temporary password.